Stedelijk Museum Amsterdam: Temporary relocation and addition of Benthem Crouwel Wing

-Relocation and addition
+The approval for Vieira's plans came at a time of even larger upheaval.
+The museum had commissioned a report on its current position.
+The resulting document ('Terug naar de Top': 'Back to the Top') was highly critical of the museum and its architectural direction.
+"The conservation and administration of its collection was inadequate, the building was in a deplorable state, management left a lot to be desired, there was a total lack of vision, and the museum was plagued by a structural shortage of political support and financial resources."
+The report's authors considered that the Portugese architect's plans lacked "a clear vision and aspiration for the Stedelijk Museum and a specific programme of requirements based on that, drawn up with the assistance of the expertise and knowledge of the staff."

-The old building was forced to close in January 2004 when it no longer complied with fire regulations.
+As the management of the Stedelijk discussed how best to proceed with the recommendations, the old building was forced to close in January 2004 when it no longer complied with fire regulations.
 The Stedelijk was temporarily relocated to the Post-CS building, an old building of the Postal Service close to the Amsterdam Central Station.
-When the Post-CS location was closed in 2008, a book called "Stedelijk Museum CS – Prospect/Retrospect" was published to commemorate some of the successful expositions and artists during this period, like Andy Warhol and Rineke Dijkstra.
+When the Post-CS location was closed in 2008, a book called "Stedelijk Museum CS – Prospect/Retrospect" was published to commemorate some of the successful expositions and artists during this period, such as Andy Warhol and Rineke Dijkstra.